xStormyy/lite-xl.github.io/CONTRIBUTING.md

 #### Don't

-Submit content that does not flow well and contain grammatical mistakes.
+Submit content that is badly-written or irrelevant to Lite XL.

 #### Do

-Spellcheck your work.
+Submit content that is well-written and relevant to Lite XL.

+Proofread your work before submitting.

 #### Don't